hawkinsw/CPPTimes/OOPIntro.md

   }
 ```

 The `Date()` after the `:` is in the place of the _member initializer list_ and is called the _delegated constructor._  Delegated constructors are something that you will cover in the future.
 You can read more about it on [C++ Reference,](https://en.cppreference.com/w/cpp/language/constructor) if you are curious.
-For now, just understand that this is the syntax for letting this constructor temporarily delegate (as the name implies) control (at least temporarily) to a different constructor to do some work before this constructor does its work!
+For now, just understand that this is the syntax for letting this constructor temporarily delegate (as the name implies) control (again, at least temporarily) to a different constructor to do some work before this constructor does its work!
 In other words, when the user declares/defines an instance of a `Date` class with initial values for the month, day and year, the default constructor will run first (because it is the delegated constructor for the constructor with three parameters) and then the setters in the body of the parameterized constructor are called.

 Because the setters properly sanitize their arguments before setting the value of the corresponding member variable, we are guaranteed to prevent invalid values for the month, day or year from creeping in.
 With this code in place, if we execute